 Now you need 3 garlic cloves chopped finely.

 Take the Instant Pot and saute for 3 minutes.
-Then Put 2 tbsp butter into it.
+Then add 2 tablespoon butter into it.

-Add chopped garlic, chopped onion and saute for 3 minutes.
+Add the chopped garlic and chopped onion and saute for 3 minutes.

 Add chopped celery, chopped carrots and saute for 2 more minutes.